 The ASUS PG27VQ features a little wider bottom bezel but an attractive design nonetheless.
 Besides the illuminating logo feature, this monitor will offer the unique RGB LEDs at the backside which you will be able to match with the rest of your Aura Sync gear and on-screen action.
 At the moment, we have no information regarding what display connectors and ergonomic features any of these two monitors will have.

-The release date of the ASUS XG27VQ is unknown while the ASUS PG27VQ should be released sometime in the third quarter of 2017; the prices are unrevealed as well.
-All in all, ASUS has got many exciting gaming technology planned for this year and we cannot wait to get our hands on it.
+The release date of the ASUS XG27VQ is unknown while the ASUS PG27VQ is now available for preorder. the prices are unrevealed as well.
+All in all, ASUS has got many exciting gaming technologies planned for this year and next year, and we cannot wait to get our hands on it.
 The ASUS PG27VQ will most certainly appeal to the high-end competitive players who will finally be able to gain a considerably better image quality whilst still maintaining the impeccable 1ms response time.
 The new lighting gimmick is a nice touch, but hopefully, it won’t add much to the price.
 The ASUS XG27VQ may repulse many customers due to the low resolution, however, since we don’t have all the information about it, we won’t judge it just yet.